clairedavid/intro_to_ml/intro.md

 Learn how to learn 😉, autonomously and ethically ⚖️, about Artificial Intelligence.

-Learn how to implement machine learning to beautiful problems in your favourite science field!
+Learn how to apply machine learning to beautiful problems in your favourite science field!
 <br><br>

 ***